Free State Project: Electoral activity

 The Free State Project is not aligned with any political party and has no official position for or against any issues or candidates.
 That said, however, the Free State Project is defined as a movement that seeks to relocate people of broadly libertarian ideals, specifically.
 It receives its funding from individual donors interested in moving as part of the FSP or in attending one of their annual events.
-The FSP is a tax-exempt nonprofit educational organization, falling under category 501(c)(3), so all donations since 20 July 2009 are tax-deductible.
+The FSP is a tax-exempt nonprofit educational organization, falling under category 501(c)(3), so all donations since July 20, 2009, are tax-deductible.

 Several early movers have been elected to the 400-member New Hampshire House of Representatives.
 In 2006, Joel Winters became the first known Free Stater to be elected, running as a Democrat.
 He was re-elected in 2008 but defeated in 2010.

-In 2010, twelve Free Staters were elected to the New Hampshire House of Representatives, all of them as Republicans.
-In 2012, eleven more were elected.
-In 2012, elected participants wrote and passed House Bill 418 which would require state agencies to consider open source software and data formats when making acquisitions; However, the bill died in the NH State Senate.
+In 2010, 12 Free Staters were elected to the New Hampshire House of Representatives, all of them as Republicans.
+In 2012, 11 more were elected.
+In 2012, elected participants wrote and passed House Bill 418 which would require state agencies to consider open source software and data formats when making acquisitions; However, the bill died in the State Senate.

-In 2014, eighteen Free Staters were elected.
-In 2016, fifteen of thirty-two Free Stater candidates were elected.

-In 2017, there were seventeen Free Staters in the New Hampshire House of Representatives, and, in 2021, the New Hampshire Liberty Alliance, which ranks bills & elected representatives based on their adherence to what they see as libertarian principles, scored 150 representatives as "A-" or above rated representatives.
-Participants of the FSP also engage with other like-minded activist groups such as Rebuild New Hampshire, Young Americans for Liberty, and Americans for Prosperity.
+In 2014, 17 Free Staters were elected.
+In 2016, 15 of 32 Free Stater candidates were elected.
+In 2017, there were 17 Free Staters in the New Hampshire House of Representatives, and, in 2021, the New Hampshire Liberty Alliance, which ranks bills and elected representatives based on their adherence to what they see as libertarian principles, scored 150 representatives as "A−" or above rated representatives.
+Participants of the FSP also engage with other like-minded activist groups such as Young Americans for Liberty and Americans for Prosperity.

-In 2022, the Croydon school board president and her husband, members of the Free Society Project, attempted to cut the school budget by half in a surprise but licit maneuver on the day of the vote, in a district with typically low attendance for votes.
+In 2022, the Croydon school board president and her husband, members of the Free State Project, attempted to cut the school budget by half in a surprise but licit maneuver on the day of the vote, in a district with typically low attendance for votes.
 The plan that passed offered students online learning from a facilitator or $9,000 to go to an alternate public or private school.
-This plan was claimed to be an “adequate education” under the NH constitutional requirement.
+This plan was claimed to satisfy the requirement of New Hampshire's constitution to provide an adequate education.
 In response, local residents organized to overturn the budget.
-They needed more than half of the eligible voters to vote in a special election and a majority of those voters to vote for the fully-funded budget.
-In this special election, the Free Society position was that staying home and not voting was a no vote.
-The Free Society Project school budget was overruled 377 to 2, with just under two thirds of the eligible voters motivated to go to the polls, and the original budget was restored.
+They needed more than half of the eligible voters to vote in a special town meeting, and a majority of those voters to vote for the fully-funded budget.
+The new school budget was overruled 377 to 2, with just under two-thirds of eligible voters voting, and the original budget was restored.
+(The lopsided vote was because the strategy of supporters of the change was to refrain from attending the meeting, to deny it a quorum.)